Pratik-Panigrahi/Data-Augmentation-using-opencv-image-classification-usingCNN/README.md

-# Creating a image classification CNN model by increasing the no of images in the datsets using OpenCV library.
+# Creating a image classification CNN model by scrapping data from the Ecommerce website and increasing the no of images in the datsets by using OpenCV library.